-Meet the Founders of PERMA-EARTH
+Meet the Founders of PERMA∞EARTH

-I was born and spent the first part of my childhood where we have settled now in Southeastern Indiana between fields of corn, soybeans, and grazing farm animals.
+I was born and spent the first part of my childhood where we are now settled in Southeastern Indiana between fields of corn, soybeans, and grazing farm animals.
 I learned to enjoy the outdoors in all of its seasons from an early age.
-I fell in love with the four seasons and the magical splendor of a shady forest grove in the middle of summer, or running through a corn-maze and playing in the fallen leaves during autumn.
+I fell in love with the four seasons such as the magical splendor of a shady forest grove in the middle of summer, or running through a corn-maze and playing in the fallen leaves during autumn.
 Icy winter turned into glorious spring with a much-needed refreshment of color.
 “How does all of nature work together to create those lush woods abounding with life?” was a question that never crossed my mind.
 I was content in taking it all for granted and basking in the miracle of life whenever I could get away from the usual daily routine of school, homework, and television.

 Spending the summers with my father on his horse farm in Kentucky gave me a small glimpse into a life of hard-work on a piece of land.
 I also heard stories from my grandfather of the life he lived on his father’s conventional crop farm in the mid-20th century.
 It did not sound like a fun time at all.
 The excessive labor and dangers of physical and chemical exposures were not appealing to me, even if I did get some food out of it.
 But to them, there was no other alternative in sight; it was the new “tradition”.

 When I was 12, my mother and I moved to Florida where I spent the second half of my childhood.
 I began to appreciate sea life and I loved to learn about it.
 Some of my most memorable times were kayaking through the mangrove forests, Hurricane Wilma, learning about the environment at the local wildlife centers, and participating in Community Theatre programs as another way to give back to the community and have fun!